Llangollen International Musical Eisteddfod: Origins

-The origins of the International Eisteddfod go back to 1943 when Harold Tudor, an officer of the British Council, arranged a visit for members of governments-in-exile to the Welsh National Eisteddfod in Bangor.
-The excursion was well received especially by the noted writer and poet Juraj Slavik, the Minister for the Interior in the Czechoslovakia Government in Exile.
-Following the visit he wrote to Tudor praising the value of music as a way of healing the effects of War.
+The origins of the International Eisteddfod go back to 1943, when Harold Tudor, an officer of the British Council, arranged a visit for members of governments-in-exile to the Welsh National Eisteddfod in Bangor.
+The excursion was well received, especially by the noted writer and poet Juraj Slavik, the Minister for the Interior in the Czechoslovakia government-in-exile.
+Following the visit he wrote to Tudor praising the value of music as a way of healing the effects of war.
 The following year an international concert was held as part of the Llandybie National Eisteddfod.

-Towards the end of 1945 Tudor proposed that an international choral festival be added to the 1947 Welsh National Eisteddfod, however the Council of the National Eisteddfod felt that as all their effort were involved in rebuilding their own organisation they could not take on such a scheme.
-Tudor modified his proposal into an independent music festival and found support for this idea from W. S. Gwynn Williams, Welsh composer and music publisher and George Northing, a teacher from Ysgol Dinas Brân and chairman of Llangollen town council.
+Towards the end of 1945 Tudor proposed that an international choral festival be added to the 1947 Welsh National Eisteddfod; however, the Council of the National Eisteddfod felt that as all their effort was directed to rebuilding their own organisation, they could not take on such a scheme.
+Tudor modified his proposal into an independent music festival, and found support for this idea from W. S. Gwynn Williams, Welsh composer and music publisher, and George Northing, a teacher from Ysgol Dinas Brân and chairman of Llangollen town council.
 Gwynn Williams and Northing both pressed for the Eisteddfod to be in their home town of Llangollen.

-The public gave support to this idea at two public meetings in May 1946 but concerns were also raised about who would come, where the event would be held and how the event would be financed.

-The British Council offered to help find choirs from Europe and to give financial support however the town decided to raise the money through a public subscription and quickly gathered over £1100.

-George Northing was made director of the executive board; Gwynn Williams became music director; Harold Tudor was Director of Publicity and W. Clayton Russon, a local businessman and High Sheriff of Merionethshire became President.
+The public gave support to this idea at two public meetings in May 1946, but concerns were also raised about who would come, where the event would be held and how the event would be financed.
+The British Council offered to help find choirs from Europe and to give financial support; however, the town decided to raise the money through a public subscription, and quickly gathered over £1100.
+George Northing was appointed as director of the executive board; Gwynn Williams became music director; Harold Tudor was director of publicity; and W. Clayton Russon, a local businessman and High Sheriff of Merionethshire, became president.

-Plans to hold the event on the school field of Dinas Bran County School progressed throughout 1946-47.
-Accommodation for the overseas competitors would be in houses in the town and surrounding area and domestic participants would be given beds in church and school halls.
-As rationing was still in place ration coupons had to be found for all the visitors and the Minister of Food was eventually persuaded to supply these.
+Plans to hold the event on the school field of Dinas Brân County School progressed throughout 1946-47.
+Accommodation for the overseas competitors would be in houses in the town and surrounding area, and domestic participants would be given beds in church and school halls.
+As rationing was still in place, ration coupons had to be found for all the visitors, and the Minister of Food was eventually persuaded to supply these.